Puerto Plata, Dominican Republic: Economy

-The Municipality of San Felipe de Puerto Plata is prominent in agrobusiness and tourism, making it a major contributor to the economic growth of the entire country.
+The Municipality of San Felipe de Puerto Plata is prominent in agribusiness and tourism, making it a major contributor to the economic growth of the entire country.
 Other forms of income and economic development that serve to support some segments of the population include port management, sea vessel production, fishing, and textiles.
 The port has a significant impact in the national and provincial economy.

-The port receives cruise ships as well as general bulk freighters.
-These export a variety of merchandise, including farm products and manufactured products in the duty-free zones of the region.
-A new cruise terminal, closer to the city than Carnival's Amber Cove, is planned.
-Naked Taino Bay, the new terminal is scheduled to open in late 2020.
+The port receives cruise ships as well as general bulk freighters which export a variety of merchandise, including farm products and manufactured products in the duty-free zones of the region.
+Taino Bay, a cruise terminal closer to the city than Carnival's Amber Cove is, opened in December 2021.

 Culture

 The reports on the celebration of the carnival in the Puerto Plata date from the end of the 19th century.
 The central personage is the devil cojuelo, that in Puerto Plata becomes Taimáscaro, that produces deities Taínas in its masks, and a suit where elements of Spanish and culture are symbolized and the African essences, in multicolored tapes in its arms, and all that is complemented with the conches of the Atlantic Ocean, as natural elements of identity of the town Puertoplateño.

 These festivities are celebrated during the months of February and March, in the avenue of the Jetty and the streets of the city.
-The people are entertained by the parades of disguises, the music, the popular dances and the different demonstrations of the arts and the culture represented in the carnival that reflects cultural identity.
-Each year the organizers of the carnival choose the King Momo, who represents the person of the city that has fought for maintaining its traditions.
+The people are entertained by the parades of disguises, the music, the popular dances, and the different demonstrations of the arts reflecting cultural identity.
+Each year the organizers of the carnival choose the King Momo, representing the city that has fought to maintain its traditions.

 Architecture

 The city of Puerto Plata is characterized by its dominant Victorian style architecture, combined with various other architectural styles, giving a varied character to the process of urban development.
 Inside this variety is the old style related to the colonial epoch, of which remains as an example the Fortress San Felipe.

 Another it is the traditional style, originated when the city was founded by migrant canarios, and of the one that the balconies are inherited, and as an example is the bridge of the Guinea, of the year 1879.
-Then developed the Victorian model, because of the French, Italian, German, English immigration and other European countries, which began after the Dominican Restoration War and had its height at the end of the 19th century and start of the 20th.
-This style was utilized in dwellings and in buildings destined to social activities.
+Then developed the Victorian model, because of the French, Italian, German, and English immigration, and from other European countries, which began after the Dominican Restoration War and had its height at the end of the 19th century and start of the 20th.
+This style was utilized in dwellings and in buildings destined for social activities.
 This type of construction gives its own image to the province.

-Finally, Puerto Plata developed a modern architecture, because of the American occupation (1916 and 1924) and continuing under Trujillo, based on cement block construction.
+Finally, Puerto Plata developed a modern architecture because of the American occupation (1916 and 1924), and continuing under Trujillo, based on cement block construction.